VeloSteve/Coral-Model-V12/README.md

 # Coral-Model-V12
 ## Archived versions of this software are available:
 [![DOI](https://zenodo.org/badge/113405802.svg)](https://zenodo.org/badge/latestdoi/113405802)
-The latest DOI as of 1 Feb 2020 is 10.5281/zenodo.3629878.
 The software is under a "3-Clause BSD License".
-See the LICENSE file.
+See the LICENSE file and other license_*.txt files for included third-party software.

 This is the model used for a paper submitted for publication by Logan, Dunne, Ryan, Baskett, and Donner in early 2020.
 Publication details are not yet available and